Multipacking and broadcast domination on cactus graph and its impact on hyperbolic graph: Introduction

 A natural question comes to mind: What is the optimal bound on this ratio for other graph classes?
 It is known that, for any connected chordal graph $G$, $\gamma_{b}(G)\leq \big\lceil{\frac{3}{2} \MP(G)\big\rceil}$~\cite{das2023relation}.
 It is also known that $\gamma_b(G)-\MP(G)$ can be arbitrarily large for connected chordal graphs~\cite{das2023relation}.

 \textbf{Our Contribution: } A \textit{cactus} is a connected graph in which any two cycles have at most one vertex in common.
 Equivalently, it is a connected graph in which every edge belongs to at most one cycle.
 Cactus is a superclass of tree and a subclass of outerplanar graph.
 In this paper, we study the multipacking problem on the cactus graph.
 We establish a relation between multipacking and dominating broadcast on the same graph class.
-Due to space constraints, the proofs of the claims marked by ($\ast$) and the claims for which we only provide a proof sketch are deferred to the appendix section.
+We start by bounding the multipacking number of a cactus: